MisaOguraBH/CV/README.md

 ### <a name="whoami">Who Am I</a>

+#### + Laboratory scientist
-I am a biolomedical scientist, turned developer.
+I am a Biomedical scientist specialised in cancer research.

-I wonder how things work.
+I wonder how things work, and this has always been the drive of my life.
 This is why Biology fascinates me.
-It is an ultimate study of how we work, how life works.
+It is an ultimate study of how we work - how life works.

+#### + Turned developer
 Then in coding, I re-discovered an ideal place to explore my curiosity and creativity.
 I have found few things to date that provide this degree of freedom and satisfaction coding offers.

-I have recently built [Japanesify](https://github.com/rachelsmithcode/nodeboard.git) as part of a group project week at Makers Academy.
+Recently, I created [Japanesify](https://github.com/rachelsmithcode/nodeboard.git) as part of a group project week at Makers Academy.
 It is an [open-source](https://github.com/MisaOgura/japanesify.git) web application that converts names into Japanese characters.
 It has become popular within the organisation and many started to use their Japanese names in internal messaging channels.
 Even such a small change in people's lives brought me a tremendous joy!

+#### + What's next ?
 I am currently looking for a role that will allow me to further grow as a changemaker.
 I thrive in an environment where I will be constantly challenged to push boundaries of my knowledge and skills.
-My particular interests are in creating multi-platform software which is easy and fun to navigate and satisfies users’ curiosities.
+My particular interests are in creating multi-platform software that :
++ is easy and fun to navigate
++ satisfies users’ needs and curiosities.

 ### <a name="skills">Key Skills</a>